GE is splitting into three companies – KION546

 GE will become separate publicly traded companies for its aviation, healthcare and energy businesses.
 The company said it hopes to spin off the healthcare business to shareholders in early 2023 and that the separation of its renewable energy and power business will occur in early 2024.

-Shares of GE surged as much as 17% in premarket trading on the news before retreating to about an 8% gain two hours before the market open.
+Shares of GE surged as much as 17% in premarket trading on the news before retreating to about an 6% gain an hour before the market open.
 The stock was already up more than 25% in 2021 before the spin-off announcement.

 “By creating three industry-leading, global public companies, each can benefit from greater focus, tailored capital allocation, and strategic flexibility to drive long-term growth and value for customers, investors, and employees,” said CEO Larry Culp in a press release.